|

 Dave Gregory From Ealing, west London, Dave had been a club DJ before moving into radio.
 His first live DJ-ing spot was at a West End club called La Poubelle

-in London's Greek Street.
-He joined Radio Northsea International on 10th July 1970, aged 21.
-He stayed with the station until 6th September.
-He was relief DJ for those on shore-leave and briefly had his own show in the 6-9pm
+with Everybody Zizzle by the Joe Loss Orchestra.
+Dave stayed with RNI until 6th September.
+He was relief DJ for those on shore-leave and briefly had his own show in

 Gregamix, a nightly three-hour soul show and the monthly Soul Night Special outside broadcasts.
 These were both hugely successful but Dave became frustrated with, as he saw it, UK commercial radio's largely

 later also heard on the pirate Solar.
-He spent a year as promotions and sales manager for Paul Hardcastle's record label, followed by eighteen months as the creative producer at one of London's first official urban radio
+He spent a year as promotions and sales manager for Paul Hardcastle's record label, followed by eighteen months as the creative producer at one of London's first official urban radio stations,

-stations, Choice FM, before moving back into full-time presenting at London's Jazz FM.
-Since switching to commercial production and voice acting in 1997, Dave has been kept pretty busy but still finds time to do regular
+Choice FM, before moving back into full-time presenting at London's Jazz FM.
+He switched to commercial production and voice acting in 1997 but kept busy with regular guest slots on the legal incarnation of

 Mike Hagler was 26 years old when he joined Radio Seagull in January 1974.
 An American, originally from St.Louis, Missouri, he had previously lived and worked